 has too many bubbles then I place them in a sunny location for a

 few hours as this gently heats the wax and lets the bubbles escape.

-smaller flame than traditional candles.
-Trim wicks to 1/4 inch before
+a smaller flame than traditional candles.
+Trim wicks to 1/4 inch

-lighting.
-Do not burn gel candles for more than 2 hours at a time.
+before lighting.
+Do not burn gel candles for more than 2 hours at

-Let cool completely before moving a gel candle, do not move while
+a time.
+Let cool completely before moving a gel candle, do not move

 Always follow general candle burning guidelines: